Information about casting for the next school year will be available in March 2023

-If you would like to request an audition, please email a headshot, resume, and three professional references to Rachel Smith at [email protected].
+If you would like to request an audition, please email a headshot, resume, and three professional references to Norma Alrutz at [email protected].
 Questions about the position can also be sent to that email address.

 Auditions will take place at our office in Pittsburgh and will consist of a brief (less than one minute) comedic monologue suited for an elementary school audience and a brief dramatic monologue suited for a high school audience as well as some interview questions.
 We may also ask you to perform cold reads from our current scripts.
 If you are auditioning from a distance we can arrange to meet virtually rather than in person.

 Tour Actor Job Description:

 This is a paid, part time, non-equity contract that takes place over the course of a school year (September-May).
 The five person tour performs several different social issue plays for K-12 school assemblies.

 Our social issue plays have toured since 1983 and have been seen by over 2 ½ million people.

 Employment is part-time from September through May with a mid-tour break.
 The daily touring schedule varies widely, but most days begin and end at the Saltworks office in Avalon, PA.
 Overnight travel is very occasionally required but the majority of calls are local and take place on weekdays between 6am and 4pm.

 The primary touring area is Western Pennsylvania with occasional performances throughout PA, OH, NJ, WV, and NY.